Eyakenojnr/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # 0x0C.
-C - More mallloc, free
+C - More malloc, free

 ## Concepts
 * Automatic and dynamic allocation, malloc and free